gritsenko/c3_spine_plugin/README.md

 - Wait 0.1S after applying (caution for race condition, reviewing need.)
 - After done, destroy all Spine instance and then recreate as needed with the new render quality.

+## Load Files ACE
+- If no json path is defined on the Spine object, the files can be loaded during runtime (only once).
+- It is also possible to use URLs for paths besides local C3 files.
+One change required is to replace the atlas file's image file pointer(s), usually the first line in the file to their corresponding URLs (e.g. skeleton.png to https://cdn.mygame.com/spine/skeleton.png).
+- If using URLs, one thing to watch out for is cache behavior of browsers, in our game when we update our cdn hosted Spine files, we change their filenames to stop caching of old files (the new file names are fetched from another cdn config file, which is not cached.)

 ## Share your C3 and Spine plugin work!
 - Tweet your work @kindeyegames , @pix2d and #construct3, we'd be happy to see your work!